Numerical Approximation of Asymptotically Disappearing Solutions of Maxwell's Equations: Introduction

 We consider the finite-element problem associated with Maxwell's equations in a finite domain between two spheres, $\Omega=\{\vec{x}\ |\ 1< |\vec{x}|< R\}$, for a fixed, large enough $R$.
-The discretization of the Maxwell's equations that keeps the coupling between the electric and the magnetic field in tact and can be derived via the modern techniques in finite element exterior calculus is described in Arnold, Falk and Winther~\cite{Arnold1,2010ArnoldD_FalkR_WintherR-aa}.
-We approximate the region by first constructing a tetrahedral mesh for the domain $\widetilde{\Omega}=[-R/2,R/2)^3\backslash [-1/2,1/2]^3$ and then mapping it to $\Omega$ in polar coordinates, $(|\vec{x}|_{\ell_2},\theta,\phi)\mapsto (|\vec{x}|_{\ell_{\infty}},\theta,\phi)$.
-We denote the resulting partition in tetrahedra by $\mathcal{T}_h$.
-In such a way, we obtain a computational domain (denoted again with $\Omega$), which is \emph{polyhedron} and which \emph{approximates} the exterior of the annular domain $\{\vec{x}\ |\ 1< |\vec{x}|< R\}$.
+The discretization of Maxwell's equations that keeps the coupling between the electric and the magnetic field intact, and can be derived via the modern techniques in finite element exterior calculus, is described in Arnold, Falk and Winther~\cite{Arnold1,2010ArnoldD_FalkR_WintherR-aa}.
+We obtain a computational domain (denoted again with $\Omega$), which is \emph{polyhedron} and which \emph{approximates} the exterior of the annular domain $\{\vec{x}\ |\ 1< |\vec{x}|< R\}$.
 Note that the ADS constructed in~\cite{2011ColombiniF_PetkovV_RauchJ-aa} for the exterior of the sphere do not need to satisfy the dissipative boundary condition on the polyhedron.
 However, we show numerically that the finite-element solution with initial conditions approximating those in \cite{2011ColombiniF_PetkovV_RauchJ-aa} yields good approximation of the ADS constructed analytically, when the mesh size becomes small and the polyhedron gets closer to the sphere.

 This paper is organized as follows.
 In Section \ref{sec:background}, we introduce some notation and state the strong form of the boundary value problem for Maxwell's equations that we consider.
 Section \ref{sec:weakform} describes the variational (weak) formulation and discusses the energy decay of the corresponding system.
 Next, we discuss the discretization of this variational form and how we can guarantee a good approximation of the ADS in Section \ref{sec:discrete}.
-In Section \ref{sec:time}, we describe the matrix representation of the semi-discrete system and the properties of the Crank--Nicholson scheme that we use for time stepping.
+In Section \ref{sec:time}, we describe the matrix representation of the semi-discrete system and the properties of the Crank--Nicolson scheme that we use for time stepping.
 Numerical results for the sphere are shown in Section \ref{sec:numerics}.
 Finally, concluding remarks and discussions on constructing initial conditions as well as a choice of parameters for more complicated obstacles are presented in Section \ref{sec:conclusion}.